John Cardiel: Influence

 Writing for Transworld Skateboarding in 1993, Simon Woodstock explained his perspective on Cardiel's influence on skateboarding at the time: "The mark John is making on the skate scene is like a terminal illness.
 He can never be cured and he just won't go away.
 John is just 100 percent balls out all the time, and he is destined to win and become a legend in his own time.
 If cojones were measured by the size of eggs, John Cardiel's would be those of an ostrich."

 In December 2011, Transworld Skateboarding magazine listed Cardiel as number eleven in its "30 Most Influential Skaters of All Time" article.

 During the introduction of Cardiel's Sight Unseen video part, Mark Gonzales describes his view of Cardiel's skateboarding to the video's audience:

-"Yo, so I just wanted to say a few things about John Cardiel.
 First off, he's an original; his style—there's not too many people who skate like him.
 The way he skates is amazing, 'cause he'll skate so fast, but it seems like the faster he goes, the more control he has ... which is, you know, unexplainable.
 But he's unbelievable.
 I'm not trying to kiss too much butt, but he's a ripper, an original ripper ...
-He's an original Coors."
+He's an original Coors.